mike-school-projects/reading-notes/102/class-01.md

 ## Lecture notes

-Growth mindset is something I strongly belive in.
+Growth mindset is something I strongly believe in.
 You don't need to be super smart.
 You just need to apply yourself, learn, grow, and you can accomplish just about anything.
 I am reminded to:

 1. Always be learning
 2. Earn it